cseAtIITK/admissions-website/README.md

 ## License

+The material here is copyright Dept. of Computer Sci. and Engg, IIT Kanpur.
 The source code of this website is released under the BSD3 license and the contents under the Creative Commons Shared Alike.
 See the directory LICENCES for the details.
 If you wish to contribute, then you should agree to the terms and conditions spelt there.
-Further, and contribution to this repository via a pull request will be treated as implicitly agreeing to our policy regarding the contents.
+Further, any contribution to this repository via a pull request will be treated as implicitly agreeing to our policy regarding the contents.

 [admissions website]: <http://cse.iitk.ac.in/users/admissions> "Admissions website"
 [bootstrap]: <http://getbootstrap.com> "Twitter bootstrap"